A child soldier released from an armed group in South Sudan with the help of UNICEF. Photo: UNICEF

 On three occasions, the Security Council asked the Secretary-General to expand the scope of his annexes and to also list parties responsible for:

-66 armed groups or armed forces, in 14 countries, have been listed for one or more violations in the annexes of the Secretary-General’s annual report covering the year 2017.
+Every year, dozens of armed groups or armed forces in several country situations on the CAAC agenda are listed for one or more violations in the annexes of the Secretary-General’s annual report.

 Engagement with parties to conflict